 Every outdoor wireless environment will be different, some can have trees blocking a signal, other times a street or alleyway requires a wireless bridge since no wires can be installed.

-Many scenarios require transmitting a WiFi signal to a garage or neighbors house.
+Some scenarios require transmitting a WiFi signal to a garage or a neighbors house.

 Since there are so many different outdoor wireless scenarios here we list our picks of options to help you get the most from your WiFi setup.